 - 27.10.1 Remote attendance at meetings of the council are permitted.
-Any member attending a meeting remotely (the "remote attendee") must be capable of hearing, and being heard. - 27.10.2 The failure of any technological provision whether that leads to a partial or complete loss of contact between the remote attendees and those members in actual attendance during the meeting shall not invalidate any part of the deliberations or any vote taken.
+Any member attending a meeting remotely (the "remote attendee") must be enabled to speak to and be heard by each other and to see and be seen by each other. - 27.10.2 The failure of any technological provision whether that leads to a partial or complete loss of contact between the remote attendees and those members in actual attendance during the meeting shall not invalidate any part of the deliberations or any vote taken.
 The Chair may postpone the meeting if they deem that appropriate.